-Isokorb® was installed in the Fulton Street Transit Center project in lower Manhattan.
-The $1.4 billion project opened in 2014, and includes a fascinating oculus, measuring at 110 feet (33.5 meters) tall and 53 feet (16 meters) diameter.
+Isokorb® steel-to-steel thermal breaks were installed in the Fulton Street Transit Center project in lower Manhattan.
+The $1.4 billion project was completed in 2014, and includes a architecturally striking oculus, measuring 110 ft (33.5 m) tall and 53 ft (16 m) in diameter.

-This eye, protruding from the main building of the New York Fulton Street Transit Station, is designed to provide annual daylight to the atrium civic space below, while also catching the eye of the 300,000+ daily passengers of the transit station.
-The intriguing dome structure was designed by Grimshaw Architecture, and is defined by a hyperbolic parabolic cable net (Sky Reflector Net), stretched within a cone, developed in partnership with James Carpenter.
-The cable net was Fabricated by Tripyramid Structure and installation was completed by Enclose.
+Protruding from the main building of the transit hub, this "eye" was designed uisng hundreds of aluminum mirrors that provide year-round daylight to the atrium below, while also catching the attention of the 300,000+ passengers who pass through the area each day.
+The intriguing dome structure designed by Grimshaw Architecture is defined by a hyperbolic parabaloid cable net skylight, stretched within a cone, developed in partnership with James Carpenter.
+The cable net was fabricated by Tripyramid Structure and installed by Enclose.

 The manufactured structural thermal break element for steel connections, Schöck Isokorb®, is fixed to the main structure, and provides support to an outside service walkway for the oculus.